 Project ideas from Hacker News discussions.

-Mozilla's Opposition to Chrome's Prompt API
+Mozilla's opposition to Chrome's Prompt API

 📝 Discussion Summary (Click to expand)

-1. Google’s de‑facto browser monopoly
+1. Google’s de‑facto control of the web

 🚀 Project Ideas